s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 }
 ~~~~

-This resembles the Haskell variant in Fig. \ref{fig:fibonacciHaskell}.
+This resembles the Haskell variant in Figure \ref{fig:fibonacciHaskell}.
 We can see how the flow of the programming works even without requiring any modifiable state.
 Furthermore, the Haskell implementation uses guards (e.g. `n <= 0 = 0`) which
 are equivalent to the conditional statements in the C variant.
 They will be explained
-in more detail later in this Chapter.
+in more detail later in this chapter.

 ~~~~ {#fig:fibonacciHaskell
     .haskell